antonfirsov/docs/2023/11-Nov/fake-it-til-you-make-it-to-production/fake-it-til-you-make-it-to-production.md

 needed to make sure our telemetry was part of the solution, not the problem.

-At first, we were timidly using generated mocks (using the Moq package) to capture telemetry from our components in ad hoc ways.
+At first, we were timidly using generated mocks (using the [Moq package](https://www.nuget.org/packages/Moq)) to capture telemetry from our components in ad hoc ways.
 Although this technically worked, it was ugly.
 Mocking using Moq usually requires tests to assume the internal structure of the components being tested, which makes tests brittle as they become susceptible to break when the internal structure of a component is refactored.
-Since it was clumsy to write, we ended up with very few tests validating telemetry throughout our code base.
+Since it was clumsy to write, we ended up with few tests validating telemetry throughout our code base.

-After a while, it became clear that to achieve our quality objectives, we would need to improve how telemetry is tested, which lead me to create the logging and metric fakes.
-The model was successful as developers quickly embraced it and the quality of our telemetry tests improved dramatically.
+After a while, it became clear that to achieve our quality objectives, we would need to improve how telemetry is tested, which led me to create the logging and metric fakes.
+The model was successful as R9 developers quickly embraced it and the quality of our telemetry tests improved dramatically.
 The fakes model caught on within the team, we created several other fakes to help improve both our tests and our